maplumi/ipc-areas/README.md

 The script will:
 1. Read country data from `countries.csv`
 2. For each country, attempt to download IPC area data
-3. Try years 2025, 2024, 2023, and 2022 until data is found
+3. Try every year from 2025 down to 2020 and collect any available data
+4. Merge newly retrieved features with the existing TopoJSON (if present) so that new administrative areas are appended instead of overwriting the dataset
-4. Filter and process the data to retain only:
+5. Filter and process the data to retain only:
    - Area title (name)
    - Country ISO2 code
    - Country ISO3 code (from CSV)
    - Year
    - Polygon coordinates only
-5. Convert to TopoJSON format
+6. Convert the merged GeoJSON to TopoJSON format
-6. Save to `data/{ISO3_CODE}/{ISO3_CODE}_{YEAR}_areas.topojson`
+7. Save to `data/{ISO3_CODE}/{ISO3_CODE}_{LATEST_YEAR}_areas.topojson` (the most recent year that produced data during the run)
-7. Update `data/index.json` with metadata for easy file discovery
+8. Update `data/index.json` with metadata for easy file discovery
-8. Reuse cached files on subsequent runs unless force refresh is enabled

 ## Output Structure